What is Pupil Premium?

 What can parents and carers do to help?

-If parents and carers believe their child is eligible for free school meals, they should contact the school office to fill in a form.
+If parents and carers believe their child is eligible for free school meals, they should contact the school office to fill in an online form.
 Help is available with this, if needed.
 Even if their child brings a packed lunch, they can still apply.
 The entitlement to free school meals unlocks Pupil Premium funding which we are then able to use to make a difference to each child’s education.
 Children are individually monitored to make sure that their needs are being catered for and that the extra support is achieving the desired results.

 Pupil Premium Principles